jschwinger233/grpcdump/README.md

 If the data is parsed basing on guess, there is a `(guess)` indicator after data field.

-And grpcdump can even guess the missing `:path` automatically!
+And the grpcdump can even guess the missing `:path` automatically!

 ```
 $ grpcdump -i lo -p 2379 -f rpc.proto -m AUTO -o json | jq '. | select(.dport==48576)'